2019 NBA draft: Draft lottery

 The NBA draft lottery took place during the Playoffs on May 14, 2019.
 This was the first year in which the new NBA draft lottery system is applied, where the draft lottery was expanded to the top four picks (rather than the top three); and where the three teams with the worst records had equal odds.
 Teams with better records had an increased chance for a top-four pick when compared to the previous system, which was what happened for the New Orleans Pelicans, Memphis Grizzlies, and Los Angeles Lakers this year.

 Eligibility and entrants

-The draft is conducted under the eligibility rules established in the league's 2017 collective bargaining agreement (CBA) with its player's union.
+The draft is conducted under the eligibility rules established in the league's 2017 collective bargaining agreement (CBA) with its players' union.
 The previous CBA that ended the 2011 lockout instituted no immediate changes to the draft but called for a committee of owners and players to discuss future changes.